computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/URLShorteningServiceLikeTinyURL/readme.md

 - Some observations about the nature of the data we will store:
   1. We need to store billions of records.
   2. Each object we store is small (less than 1K).
-  3. There are no relationships between records—other than storing which user created a URL.
+  3. There are no relationships between records — other than storing which user created a URL.
   4. Our service is read-heavy.

 ### Tables